oMelonz/oMelonz/README.md

 # 👋 Hey There!

 I am a passionate website developer and programmer who uses HTML, CSS and JavaScript.
 I am working to go onto Fiverr or other businesses to earn money.
 If you by any chance like by content, please leave me a star!
-Thanks you.
+Thank you.

 ### ⌚ What I am currently doing